Semiclassical and quantum shell-structure calculations of the moment of inertia: Introduction

-It has been shown within the NPPOT in Refs.\ \cite{MG14,GM15,GM16,MG17}, that one can obtain, through a semiclassical phase-space trace formula, a quite accurate approximate analytical expression for the MI shell components $\delta \Theta$ in terms of the energy shell corrections $\delta E$, for an arbitrary potential well, \be\l{dTdE} \delta \Theta \propto \delta E~, \ee a relation which has been worked out for integrable Hamiltonians, such as for a harmonic oscillator \cite{MS10,MG14} or a spheroidal-cavity \cite{GM15,GM16,MG17} mean field.
-Notice that a similar relationship was obtained earlier in Ref.\ \cite{DF04} for the case of a spheroidal cavity, but with some restrictions due to the use of the CPPOT and with the exclusion in the shell corrections of equatorial periodic orbits.
-On the contrary, Eq.~(\ref{dTdE}) was derived within the NNPOT in Ref.\ \cite{GM15} for any potential well and including equatorial orbits, which are important, especially for large deformations because of their bifurcations \cite{MA02,MS10,MY11,GM15,GM16,MK16,MG17}.
-Corrections accounting for a finite surface diffuseness and finite temperature effects of the nuclear system can also be taken into account in the NPPOT approach as demonstrated in Refs.\ \cite{GM16} and \cite{MG17}, respectively.
-The exponential decrease of the MI shell corrections $\delta \Theta$ with increasing temperature and the possibility to express $\delta \Theta$ through the free-energy shell corrections $\delta F$ have in particular been discussed in Ref.\ \cite{MG17}.
-We are going in the following to compare the quantum MI shell corrections $\delta \Theta$ with the energy shell corrections $\delta E$, calculated both by the SCM, for a deformed Woods-Saxon (WS) potential with large depth and small surface diffuseness (as already considered in Refs.\ \cite{SM77,MY11}) at different spheroidal deformations.
-Our main purpose in the present investigation is to assess the validity of the semiclassical POT relationship (\ref{dTdE}) \cite{MS10,MG14,GM16,MG17} also for partially non integrable mean-field Hamiltonians. \\[ -2.0ex]
+It has been shown within the ISPMR \cite{MS10,GM15,MG17}, that one can obtain, through a semiclassical phase-space trace formula, a quite accurate approximate analytical expression for the MI shell components $\delta \Theta$ in terms of the energy shell corrections $\delta E$, for an arbitrary potential well, a relation which has been worked out for integrable Hamiltonians, such as for a harmonic oscillator\cite{MS10} or a spheroidal-cavity\cite{GM15,MG17} mean field.
+As demonstrated in Refs.\ \refcite{GM15} and \refcite{MG17}, this relation has been derived \cite{GM15} within the ISPMR including equatorial orbits, which are important, especially for large deformations because of bifurcations which then become crucial \cite{MA02,MS10,MY11,GM15,MG17}.
+In the following we are going to compare the quantum MI shell corrections $\delta \Theta$ with the energy shell corrections $\delta E$, calculated both by the SCM, for a deformed Woods-Saxon (WS) potential with large depth and small surface diffuseness (a system already studied in Ref.\ \refcite{SM77}) at different spheroidal deformations.
+It should, however, be made clear from the very beginning that one is not going to obtain for the here considered WS mean-field potential the same quality of correspondence between energy and MI shell components as this has been the case for the harmonic-oscillator potential well \cite{MS10}.
+This is mainly due to the fact that the harmonic oscillator Hamiltonian is one of the very few cases (like the free particle) where the stationary-phase method yields an {\it exact} result \cite{BB03}.
+This is certainly not the case for the partially non-integrable WS potential and one is not going to expect a strict proportionality between energy and MI shell corrections as predicted on the semiclassical level by Ref.~\refcite{GM15}.
+The best one can hope for is that such a correspondence can be established on the level of major shell or major sub-shell structures. \\[ -2.0ex]